manasa-arun/python/content/en/Tips/as-keyword-in-python.md

 we can get random integers from 0 to 5.

 ## Summary
-In this tutorial we learnt about Python `as` keyword usage and examples to better understand.
+In this tutorial we learnt about Python `as` keyword usage with the help of simple examples.